Wednesday, 31 December 2014

 About six weeks ago I bought an ironing mat for Alasdair to use in Norway with his little travel iron.
 He had been using a folded towel upon which to iron his shirts, but this was a bit unsatisfactory, resulting in the purchase of said ironing mat.

 However it did not arrive at its destination.
-As days turned into weeks Alasdair commented from time to time on its non arrival, speculating that I must have addressed it wrongly and casting aspersions on David's and my ability to perform such a simple task as sending a small parcel.
+As days turned into weeks Alasdair commented from time to time on its non arrival, speculating that I must have addressed it wrongly and casting aspersions on Davie's and my ability to perform such a simple task as sending a small parcel.
 Gradually we all forgot about it.

 Until today!
 The ironing mat has arrived at Ally's flat in Oslo with a sticker on it which says "Mis-sent to Thailand".
 How strange is that?
 What a long journey that little ironing mat has been on; if only it could tell us its adventures!

-Monday 15 December 2014
+Monday, 15 December 2014

 Purr purr purr